Zvimarmor/azimut-kosher-kravi/docs/security/SECURITY_AUDIT_2025.md

 ## Conclusion

 This audit identified multiple critical vulnerabilities requiring immediate attention, particularly the exposed OpenAI API key and missing authentication on the Netlify function.
-Implementing the recommended remediations will significantly improve the security posture of the AI Kosher Kravi application.
+Implementing the recommended remediations will significantly improve the security posture of the Azimut Kosher Kravi application.

 **Estimated Remediation Timeline:** 2-4 weeks for critical/high items, 1-2 months for complete remediation.